luksta1/browser-synth/README.md

 #### Build Instructions

-You can also clone this repository to your computer by pasting `git clone https://github.com/luksta1/browser-synth` in a terminal window
+You can also clone this repository to your computer by pasting `git clone https://github.com/luksta1/browser-synth` in a terminal window.

-.
 Once that is done, please follow these steps:
 - `npm install --save` (this will install the dependencies)
 - `npm run start` (this serves the app on localhost:1337)